 In Spain, among others, the work of Traficantes de Sueños - Nociones Comunes stands out.
 This work includes their courses and publications, such as the course entitled "En las fronteras del feminismo.
 Medio siglo de rupturas" ("On the Borders of Feminism.
 Half a Century of Ruptures") and the books Otras inapropiables.
 Feminismos desde las fronteras (Inalienable Others: Feminisms from the Borders) from 2004 and Feminismos Negros.
 Una antología (Black Feminisms.
-An Anthology) from 2012.
-In addition, in 2008 the significant work Descolonizando el Feminismo (Decolonisina Feminism) was published, edited by Liliana Suárez Navaz and Rosalva Aída Hernández Castillo.
-In 2012 was published the highly relevant Intersecciones: cuerpos y sexualidades en la encruciiada (Intersections: Bodies and Sexualities at the Crossroads), bringing together articles selected by Lucas Platero.
+An Anthology) from 201228.
+In addition, in 2008 the significant work Descolonizando el Feminismo (Decolonising Feminism) was published, edited by Liliana Suárez Navaz and Rosalva Aída Hernández Castillo29.
+In 2012 was published the highly relevant Intersecciones: cuerpos y sexualidades en la encrucijada (Intersections: Bodies and Sexualities at the Crossroads), bringing together articles selected by Lucas Platero30.
 This book, as Marisa Ruiz Trejo states, proposes "intersectionality and queer critical analysis as methodological tools for approaching non-normative sexualities.
-The singularity of this approach is that it is conceived as a common thread between academia and activism".
-As for journals, in Spain Pikara Magazine excels, which has published various articles which employ intersectional analysis by different authors.
-Pursuant of the foregoing, it could be said that in Spain, as in other countries, intersectionality and the intersectional analysis of discrimination are on the national agenda and increasingly so, as well on the international and European agendas, as we set out below.
+The singularity of this approach is that it is conceived as a common thread between academia and activism"31.
+As for journals, in Spain Pikara Magazine excels, which has published various articles which employ intersectional analysis by different authors32.